 To make both a curriculum change and a change to the Academic Catalog, read the Process and Due Dates document below, and then complete and submit the appropriate Curriculum Change Form from the following list.
 For University Core curriculum forms, please visit the University Core website.

 If you are submitting a proposal for a new program or major, read the New Program Proposal Guidelines before beginning your proposal.
-One paper copy and one electronic copy of the program proposal form, budget form, and any associated new or revised course forms must be submitted to the Office of the Provost after approval at the school/college level.
+One electronic copy of the program proposal form, budget form, and any associated new or revised course forms must be submitted to the Office of the Provost after approval at the school/college level.
 New degree program proposals must go before the Program Review Committee, Academic Assembly, the Provost, the Board of Trustees, and the Northwest Commission on Colleges and Universities (NWCCU) and will be presented at the next available meetings after review by the Office of the Provost.
 Please see the new program development timeline for a recommended timeline for program development.

 To make a revision to an existing program

 Major program revisions involving significant, substantive changes to the program must go before the Program Review Committee, Academic Assembly, and the Provost, and will be presented at the next available meetings.